JayO-1/system-design-101/README.md

 ##### Conclusion

-MapReduce is a powerful framework, however, it has many flaws which mean it often isn't the best tool for the job.
+MapReduce is a powerful framework, however, it has many flaws which means it often isn't the best tool for the job.

 #### Apache Spark